volk22kamin/cp_assignment/README.md

 ## CI/CD Pipeline

-The GitHub Actions pipeline automatically:
+The GitHub Actions pipeline automatically handles all Docker image builds and deployments:

+1. **Changes Detection**: Detects which services changed (validator or uploader)
-1. **CI Job**: Builds and pushes Docker images to ECR on push to `main`
+2. **Build and Push**: Builds Docker images and pushes them to ECR (triggered on push to `main` or `dev` branches)
-2. **CD Job**: Updates ECS services to deploy new images
+3. **Deploy**: Updates ECS services to deploy new images

+**Important**: Docker images are **only** uploaded to ECR through the CI/CD pipeline, not manually.
+The pipeline is triggered when:

+- Changes are pushed to the `app/` directory
+- Changes are made to the pipeline configuration
+- Manual workflow dispatch is triggered

 ## Cleanup